-Therefore, $\left( m_0+\frac{2 \; b_0}{d+1} g_{\sigma,0} \right)$ acts as an effective mass ($m^\ast$) and the TI-NI phase boundary is determined by $m^\ast=0$.
-This agrees well with the phase boundary determined through minimizing the free energy for weak interactions, as shown in Fig.~1(a) for $d=3$.
+Therefore, $m^\ast= m_0+\frac{2 \; b_0}{d+1} g_{\sigma,0}$ acts as an effective mass and the TI-NI phase boundary is determined by $m^\ast=0$.
+This agrees well with the phase boundary determined through minimizing the free energy for weak interactions, as shown in Fig.~\ref{fig1a} for $d=3$~\cite{flavornumber}.
 The flow equations also show that $g_1$ and $g_2$ are always irrelevant perturbations, and can be ignored.
 Thus, we can restrict ourselves to the NJL model that supports three unstable fixed points: (i) $g^c_\sigma=\epsilon/2$, $g^c_\pi=0$; (ii) $g^c_\sigma=0$, $g^c_\pi=\epsilon/2$; and (iii) $g^c_\sigma=g^c_\pi=\epsilon/2$.
 The first two are QCPs, respectively describing the generation of scalar and pseudoscalar masses for massless Dirac fermion at strong couplings, whereas the third one is a \emph{bicritical} point.
-The correlation length exponent for either QCP is $\nu=1/\epsilon$.
-Therefore, for $d=2$ and $d=3$ we respectively have non-Gaussian and Gaussian (mean-field) itinerant QCPs.
+For $d>1$ and at strong coupling ($g_i>g^{c}_i$), the appropriate correlation length $\xi_i \sim \Lambda^{-1} (g_i -g^c_i)^{-\nu_i}$ provides the infra-red cutoff for the RG flow, with a correlation length exponent $\nu_i=1/\epsilon$.
+Therefore, for $d=2$ and $d=3$ we respectively have non-Gaussian and Gaussian (mean-field) itinerant QCPs~\cite{moshe-moshe}.
 As $b(l)=b_0 e^{-l}$, we can ignore it in the RG sense in the weak-coupling regime.
-However, at strong couplings ($g_i>g^{c}_i$), the correlation lengths $\xi_i \sim \Lambda^{-1} (g_i -g^c_i)^{-\nu}$ provide the infra-red cutoff for the RG flow, and the effects of $b$ can no longer be neglected.
+However, the effects of $b$ cannot be neglected for $g_i>g^{c}_i$s.
 For elucidating the dramatic effects of $b$ in determining the nature of the strong coupling phases and the associated transitions, next we adopt the method of large $N_f$ mean-field theory.